hoangnh092185/calculator-js/README.md

 Calculator

-Calculator is a simple browser built with Javascript.
+Calculator is a simple browser written in Javascript.
 This browser is to demonstrate using javascript to take in user inputs and display the calculated answer.

 Prerequisites
 - Node.js